Resume Opening Statements: Do You Need One? (+Examples)

 Talking about your career goals as a resume objective before the reader knows all of the great things you're capable of doing in the role you're applying for does little to differentiate you from other candidates.

-The modern resume objective is to prioritize a concise and impactful format that quickly highlights your relevant qualifications and achievements.
+The modern resume objective is to prioritize a concise and impactful format that quickly highlights your relevant qualifications and achievement-based bullets.
 In fact, your entire resume should only be one page long (possibly two if you have over ten years of experience).
 Hiring managers often prefer to see a clear demonstration of skills and experiences that align with the specific job requirements they are applying for.

 So, what makes a good opening statement for a resume in today's market?